dovecot/documentation/source/configuration_manual/fts/dovecot.rst

     }
   }

-  plugin {
-    # Detected languages.
-Languages that are not recognized, default to the
-    # first enumerated language, i.e. en.
-    fts_languages = en fr # English and French.

   # This chain of filters first normalizes and lower cases the text, then
   #  stems the words and lastly removes stopwords.
   language_filters = normalizer-icu snowball stopwords

-    # This chain of filters will first lowercase all text, stem the words,
-    # remove possessive suffixes, and remove stopwords.
-    language_filters_en = lowercase snowball english-possessive stopwords

   # These tokenizers will preserve addresses as complete search tokens, but
   # otherwise tokenize the text into "words".

   language_tokenizers = generic email-address
-    fts_tokenizer_generic = algorithm=simple
+  language_tokenizer_generic_algorithm = simple

+  # Detected languages.
+Languages that are not recognized, default to the
+  # first enumerated language, i.e. en.
+  # English and French.

+  language en {
+    # This chain of filters will first lowercase all text, stem the words,
+    # remove possessive suffixes, and remove stopwords.
+    language_filters = lowercase snowball english-possessive stopwords
+  }
+  language fr {
   }